prabinlamsal19/prabinlamsal19/README.md

 - 📫 How to reach me **prabinlamsal74@gmail.com**

 - ⚡ Fun fact **I use Arch and VIM, btw.
-By VIM, of course, I mean the superior VIM extension in VSCode.😂**
+VIM extension on VSCode, of course.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">